Gradient regularity for nonlocal double phase equations: Introduction

 \item[($H_3$)] $tq\le sp+\min\{1,q-p\}$.

 \end{itemize}

-We are now in a position to state our main result: the \textit{a priori} $C^{1, \alpha}$ estimate for solutions to \eqref{main}.
+We are now in a position to state the first result: the \textit{a priori} $C^{1, \alpha}$ estimate for solutions to \eqref{main}.
 Here and in what follows, we refer to $C^1$-regular solutions simply as smooth solutions.